WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 While we're confident in Encryptable's long-term viability and are committed to its ongoing development and security, we believe in transparency and want you to understand all your options.

-If you ever need to migrate from Encryptable to another framework or solution, you cannot migrate all data at once without breaking zero-knowledge.\
+If you ever need to migrate from Encryptable to another framework or solution, you cannot migrate all data at once without breaking request-scoped knowledge.\
 However, **lazy migration IS possible** using a gradual, user-driven approach.

 **Migration strategy (lazy migration):**